Jem212Mac/the-gabby-gourmand/README.md

 These additional user stories totalled 5 story points, so by the end of iteration 1 I had completed 55 story points, and this provided me with a 'velocity' measure that I could use for Iteration 2.

-For Iteration 2, I included user stories totally 55 story points, with MUST HAVE and COULD HAVE priorities totalling 32 story points (less than 60%):
+For Iteration 2, I included user stories totalling 55 story points, with MUST HAVE and COULD HAVE priorities totalling 32 story points (less than 60%):

 ![](documentation/kanban/Iteration_2_all.png)